Lola-boye/simple_shell/README.md

 ```

-## HSH: The Holberton Shell
+##
-The gates of shell is a Holberton School project in the first trimester, helps student to understand the advanced
+ This is a project that treats the advanced
 concepts behind the shell program include process, system call, bit manipulation, file managment, error handling ...

 ### Genreral